The shortened word Veg*n stands for either Vegetarian or Vegan

 Tell your vegetarianites, veganites or animal-freers that they’ll have to help with the food preparation in the family.
 No one expects the entire family to change for one person, but the entire family (or friends) can be respectful.
 Give him or her one night a week where they make dinner for everybody else, keeping within the family food budget of course.
 A word of advice: Don’t pick apart the meal, commenting on every little morsel as if you’re dissecting it.
 You don’t do that when Mom cooks an animal for supper, or when Dad burns the barbecue, so don’t do it when there’s no animal on the table.

-There’s nothing scary nor difficult about having a vegetarian in the family or as a friend.
+There’s nothing scary nor difficult about having a veg*an in the family or as a friend.
 It’s really all quite simple and can be a lot of fun if you want it to be.
 Just don’t make a big deal over any of it.
 It’s a perfectly natural way to be.
 Your family member, your friend, is normal in that regard.

 What’s not normal is an animal eating another animal.
 It’s cannibalism, whether it’s your species or not.
 An animal is an animal, and humans are all members of the global animal race.
 It doesn’t matter at this point that humans have always done it, used by many as justification for continuing to do it.
 All that shows is that humans have been historically and traditionally deviant as displayed by their actions.

 That deviancy is not innate.
 That deviancy was learned.
-Your non-flesh eating family member or friend woke up to that fact and decided to follow their conscience and their real nature, rather than history and your animal abusing traditions.
+Your non-flesh eating family member or friend woke up to that fact and decided to follow their conscience and their real nature, rather than history and your animal-abusing traditions.
 Sorry to have to say this Mom and Pop, but you were wrong.
 If those animals you so willingly advocate killing for your plate, or for medical research to cure the diseases you get from cannibalizing other animals, or for clothing, glue and a myriad of other products you purchase, or for entertainment purposes, walked on two legs, spoke your language and carried guns, you wouldn’t be so quick to deem them inferior enough to exploit.
 That’s your prejudice.
 A prejudice that you glowingly hand down to your children.

 Yes, you are deviant.
 And yes, be happy that the deviancy can be cured, as evidenced by your family member or friend who is showing you that eating flesh is not genetically determined.
-Don’t war against goodness and rightness.

 * Click any sandwich picture to go directly to that recipe on CHEF DAVIES-TIGHT.

-Best wishes to you and yours in all your animal-free endeavors!
+And, best wishes to you and yours in all your animal-free endeavors!

 ~ Chef Davies-Tight